apigee-internal/apigee-stilo/README.md

 Copyright 2016 Apigee Corporation

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this software in compliance with the License.
+you may not use this software except in compliance with the License.
 You may obtain a copy of the License at

 <http://www.apache.org/licenses/LICENSE-2.0>